iedlaV2/RoSniffer/README.md

 Then go to roblox.com.

-Log into the account or an alt account.
+Log into your account or an alt account.

 Open the extension and copy your .ROBLOSECURITY cookie, the cookie starts past the warning so right after "items.|_".